rust-lang/rfcs/text/0000-no-more-extern-crate.md

 - `extern crate foo` has linking side effects even if `foo` isn't visibly used from Rust source.
 After this change, `use foo;` would have similar effects.
-This seems potentially undesirable-- what's the right way of handling crates which are brough in only for their side effects?
+This seems potentially undesirable-- what's the right way of handling crates which are brought in only for their side effects?